swpenninga/permeabilityCNN/README.md

 # permeabilityCNN
 ## Code for generating 3D porous images and for training a CNN through Keras.

+The full report of this repository is the file `permeabilityCNN.pdf`

 Workflow is usually as follows:
 * `generate_data.m` lets you define size, porosity, etc. of the geometries, exports to `dataset.mat` in the same folder.